 There are several steps in the application process.
-Make sure to complete each step or your application will not be in the queue to review.
+Make sure to complete each step or your application will not be in the queue to be reviewed.
 We look forward to receiving your application.

 - GRE Scores - SOPHAS code 4479

-- For GRE exams scored on the former scale (prior to August 2011), a minimum combined score of 1000 for the Masters programs and 1200 for Doctoral programs on the Verbal and Quantitative sections of the General Test is preferred.
-For GRE exams taken after August 2011, a minimum combined score of 298 for Masters programs and 308 for Doctoral programs on the Verbal and Quantitative sections of the General Test is preferred.
+- For GRE exams: a minimum combined score of 298 for Masters programs and 308 for Doctoral programs on the Verbal and Quantitative sections of the General Test is preferred.
 For the Analytical Writing section, a score of at least 4.0 on a scale of 6.0 is preferred.

 - GRE scores may be waived for applicants holding U.S. earned doctoral letter degrees.
 Please note that GRE scores are used by the Admissions Committee to aid admissions decisions in the determination of qualified recipients of competitive scholarships.
 ECFMG certified physicians will also be granted a waiver if they are practicing medicine in the U.S. (e.g. active in a medical residency program or in other clinical medical practice in the U.S.).
 Please email SPHAdmissionsTestWaiver@uth.tmc.edu with your waiver request.
 Applicants for whom a GRE has been waived are ineligible for new student scholarship consideration.

-- For International students only: TOEFL scores – SOPHAS code 5688
+- For International students only: TOEFL scores - SOPHAS code 5688/IELTS Scores sent to SOPHAS electronically

 - Why are you interested in public health?